open-spaced-repetition/ex_fsrs/README.md

 ## Overview

-This project implements a variant of the [FSRS (Flexible Spaced Repetition Schedule)](https://www.supermemo.com/en/archives1990-2015/english/ol/sm2) algorithm in Elixir.
+This project implements a variant of the [FSRS (Free Spaced Repetition Schedule)](https://www.supermemo.com/en/archives1990-2015/english/ol/sm2) algorithm in Elixir.
 The code is intended for advanced spaced repetition systems, allowing dynamic interval calculation, difficulty tracking, state transitions, and fuzzing intervals to avoid "review day clumping".

 Key features:
 - **Adaptive scheduling** based on a card's difficulty, stability, and prior performance.